Korean Leaders To Meet This Month About A 'Nuclear-Free Korean Peninsula'

 A peace declaration could put the U.S. in a tricky position.
 As Schmitz reported, "The U.S. has insisted that a peace declaration, which many see as a precursor to the removal of U.S. troops from the South, cannot come before the North takes more concrete action toward abandoning nuclear weapons."

-Last month, President Trump cancelled Secretary of State Mike Pompeo's planned trip to North Korea.
+Last month, President Trump canceled Secretary of State Mike Pompeo's planned trip to North Korea.
 "I feel we are not making sufficient progress with respect to the denuclearization of the Korean Peninsula," the president tweeted at the time.

 Now, the South Korean envoy has a message for Trump from Kim, who apparently described the steps his country has made toward denuclearization as "very significant and meaningful," Yonhap reported.